This is the editorial policy for producing and reviewing health and patient information for Cancer Research UK About Cancer web pages.

 We aim to review all content within 12 to 36 months of the last review date.

-- A clinical member of the Cancer Research UK patient information web team
+- a clinical member of the Cancer Research UK patient information web team

-- A member of the Cancer Research UK information nurse team
+- a member of the Cancer Research UK information nurse team

 Clinical trials database

 We welcome feedback from our users on the information we provide and on the ease of use and accessibility of our website.
+We receive thousands of items of feedback each year and most of these are very positive.

 We read all feedback and retain it to inform our site development.